accordproject/markdown-transform/packages/markdown-cli/README.md

-  --help         Show help                                             [boolean] --data         path to the data                                       [string] --output       path to the output file                                [string] --cicero       further transform to CiceroMark      [boolean] [default: false] --slate        further transform to Slate DOM       [boolean] [default: false] --noWrap       do not wrap variables as XML tags    [boolean] [default: false] --noIndex      do not index ordered lists           [boolean] [default: false]
+  --help         Show help                                             [boolean] --data         path to the data                                       [string] --output       path to the output file                                [string] --cicero       input data is a CiceroMark DOM       [boolean] [default: false] --slate        input data is a Slate DOM            [boolean] [default: false] --noWrap       do not wrap CiceroMark variables as XML tags
+                                                      [boolean] [default: false]
+  --noIndex      do not index ordered lists           [boolean] [default: false]
 ```

-### Re-generate text
+### Normalize the markdown

-The `normalize` command lets you parse markdown and re-generate it after parsing.
+The `normalize` command lets you parse markdown and re-draft it from its document object model.

 ```
 markus normalize

-parse a sample markdown and re-create it
+normalize a sample markdown (parse & redraft)

 Options:
   --version      Show version number                                   [boolean]